 Homework must be very neat.
 This means: no messy scratchwork, no cramped writing, no huge eraser marks.
 Multiple pages should be stapled and the problems should be in order with section and problem number clearly indicated.
 If these guidelines are not followed you may be penalized.
 If you are incapable of writing neatly, you should type your solutions.
-LaTex is the most popular mathematical typesetting software, but you may also use programs like Scientific Word or Mathematica.
+LATEXis the most popular mathematical typesetting software, but you may also use programs like Scientific Word or Mathematica.
+You may not use Microsoft Word, Pages, or other word-processor.